sval-rs/sval/README.md

 `sval` is a lot like `serde::ser`, but with a few differences in design:

 1. It uses a single `Stream` trait instead of `serde::Serializer` with its associated types.
+2. It carries an optional `'sval` lifetime for borrowing text and binary data.
-2. All state is internal to the implementation of `Stream`, so providing an object-safe API doesn't require an allocator.
+3. All state is internal to the implementation of `Stream`, so providing an object-safe API doesn't require an allocator.
-3. The basic data-model is smaller than `serde`'s, but tags allow natural customization for things like arbitrary-precision numbers and fixed-size arrays.
+4. The basic data-model is smaller than `serde`'s, but tags allow natural customization for things like arbitrary-precision numbers and fixed-size arrays.

 `sval` isn't intended as a successor project to `serde`.
 It fills a particular niche in the